 The problem affects both old and new homes in every state, according to the U.S. Environmental Protection Agency (EPA).
-Do-it-yourself test kits are sold at hardware stores, or you can hire a professional to check levels in your home.
+Do-it-yourself radon testing kits are sold at hardware stores.
+You also can hire a professional to check levels in your home.

-What should I do about elevated radon levels in my home?
+What should I do about elevated levels in my home?

-The EPA recommends taking action to reduce radon in homes that have levels at or above 4 picocuries per liter.
+The EPA recommends taking action to reduce radon in homes that have levels at or above 4 picocuries per liter (pCi/L).

-Contact a radon mitigation contractor to help you determine the best reduction method for your home.
-Mitigation systems can reduce radon levels to near zero.
+Choose a qualified contractor to install a radon mitigation system to fix your home.
+Mitigation systems can reduce levels to near zero.

-How do I know if radon exposure has affected my health?
+How do I know the effect of radon on my health?